Omagh bombing: Omagh memorial

 In late 1999, Omagh District Council established the Omagh Memorial Working Group to devise a permanent memorial to the bombing victims.
 Its members come from both public and private sectors alongside representatives from the Omagh Churches Forum and members of the victims' families.
 The chief executive of the Omagh Council, John McKinney, stated in March 2000 that, "we are working towards a memorial.
 It is a very sensitive issue."
 In April 2007, the council announced the launch of a public art design competition by the Omagh Memorial Working Group.
 The group's goal was to create a permanent memorial in time for the tenth anniversary of the bombing on 15 August 2008.
-It has a total budget of £240,000.
+It had a total budget of £240,000.

 Since space for a monument on Market Street itself is limited, the final memorial was to be split between the actual bombing site and the temporary Memorial Garden about 300 metres away.
 Artist Sean Hillen and architect Desmond Fitzgerald won the contest with a design that, in the words of the Irish Times, "centres on that most primal yet mobile of elements: light."
-A heliostatic mirror was to be placed in the memorial park tracking the sun in order to project a constant beam of sunlight onto 31 small mirrors, each etched with the name of a victim.
-All the mirrors were then to bounce the light on to a heart-shaped crystal within an obelisk pillar that stands at the bomb site.
+A heliostat mirror was to be placed in the memorial park tracking the sun in order to project a constant beam of sunlight onto 31 small mirrors, each etched with the name of a victim.
+All the mirrors were then to bounce the light onto a heart-shaped crystal within an obelisk pillar that stands at the bomb site.

 In September 2007, the Omagh Council's proposed wording on a memorial plaque – "dissident republican car bomb" – brought it into conflict with several of the victims' families.
 Michael Gallagher has stated that "there can be no ambiguity over what happened on 15 August 1998, and no dancing around words can distract from the truth."
 The Council appointed an independent mediator in an attempt to reach an agreement with those families.
 Construction started on the memorial on 27 July 2008.

 On 15 August 2008, a memorial service was held in Omagh.
 Senior government representatives from the UK, the Republic of Ireland and the Stormont Assembly were present, along with relatives of many of the victims.
 A number of bereaved families, however, boycotted the service and held their own service the following Sunday.
 They argued that the Sinn Féin-dominated Omagh council would not acknowledge that republicans were responsible for the bombing.

 A memorial service was held on 15 August 2018 to mark twenty years since the bombing.
 A bell was rung 32 times at 15:10, the time the bomb went off, to represent the 31 victims with an extra peal for those who have lost their lives in attacks all over the world.
+A memorial service was also held on 13 August 2023 to mark the 25th anniversary of the bombing.